-A cluster member does not have to be a member of an alias in order to route for that alias.
-However the cluster member must have an entry for that alias in its /etc/clu_alias.config file.
-In the following example, a cluster member routes for alias1 and alias2, but will receive requests/packets only for alias1:
+A cluster member does not have to join an alias in order to route for that alias.
+In the following example, a cluster member specifies alias1, and specifies and joins alias2.
+The member will route packets addressed to either alias, but will only receive requests/packets addressed to alias2:

 '''

+/usr/sbin/cluamgr -a alias=alias1

-/usr/sbin/cluamgr -a alias=alias1,join /usr/sbin/cluamgr -a alias=alias2
+/usr/sbin/cluamgr -a alias=alias2,join

 '''